KC74/toast-quiz/server/README.md

 ## First time start up

 1. Create a `.env` file in the root of the project.
-Inside should container the following:
+Inside should contain the following:
     - NODE_ENV = 'development'
     - DARKSKY_KEY = 'YOUR_KEY'
     - IPSTACK_KEY = 'YOUR_KEY'